-Additionally, a growing number of state and local programs address a range of emergency life-sustaining treatments in addition to cardiopulmonary resuscitation Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
-Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more (CPR—an emergency procedure that restores heart and lung function) for people with advanced illness.
+Additionally, a growing number of state and local programs address a range of emergency life-sustaining treatments in addition to cardiopulmonary resuscitation First-Aid Treatment for Cardiac Arrest (CPR—an emergency procedure that restores heart and lung function) for people with advanced illness.
 These programs are most commonly called Physician Orders for Life-Sustaining Treatment or POLST Physician Orders for Life-Sustaining Treatment (POLST) A do-not-resuscitate (DNR) order placed in a person’s medical record by a doctor informs the medical staff that cardiopulmonary resuscitation (CPR) should not be attempted.
 Because CPR is not... read more .
 POLST is applicable across all care settings.
 In a medical crisis, emergency medical technicians and other health care practitioners should first follow POLST.

 POLST and similar programs involve a physician-initiated discussion and shared decision-making process with people with advanced or end-stage illness.
 It results in a portable set of medical orders written by the doctor, consistent with the person’s goals of care, addressing the person’s wishes in regards to the use of CPR, artificial nutrition and hydration, hospitalization, ventilation, intensive care, and other interventions that potentially could be used in a medical crisis.